The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 # Opener Optimization

 The order in which you use cooldowns in the opener sets the pace for the rest of the encounter.
 If you use something outside of buffs in the opener, then in a full uptime scenario it will fall outside of buffs in all future burst windows too.
 While the two golden rules of optimization will ultimately dictate which cooldowns you choose to align to buffs, this section will offer some advice on how to optimize your openers.

 ## Tools

 We'll cover potency analysis in a separate section, but the tl;dr is that in terms of potency per second, **Air Anchor > Drill > Chain Saw**.
 That's why in the general opener we choose to use our tools in this order.
 In the fixed case we can manipulate this order or rush tools to prevent losing uses, and similarly we can delay tool uses to fit all of them under buffs if it doesn't result in lost uses.

 As an example, with the general opener and full uptime we would use **Drill** at 6:02.5 and **Chain Saw** at 6:12.5.
 If the boss is expected to die around 6:10 at the latest, we can move **Chain Saw** earlier in our opener to get the final cast off at 6:05.
 This might lose some buff alignment on the previous **Chain Saw** casts, but gaining a full extra use more than makes up for it.

 ## Automaton Queen

 An interesting facet of the Machinist rotation in Endwalker is the ability to summon Queen in the opener.
-To do so requires generating 50 Battery over a minimum of 5 full GCDs (HC1 + HC2 + HC3, AA, CS)
-prior to your first **Hypercharge** window.
-In practice this becomes 6 full GCDs since we'll need to get **Drill** on cooldown before **Wildfire** as well.
+To do so requires generating 50 Battery over a minimum of five full GCDs (HC1 + HC2 + HC3, AA, CS) prior to your first **Hypercharge** window.
+In practice this becomes six full GCDs since we'll need to get **Drill** on cooldown before **Wildfire** as well.
 Since this Queen comes out so late it can only land a few punches under raid buffs, but **it will resolve its full damage under an opener tincture** if you choose to use one here.

 Using an opener Queen is usually a good way to squeeze some extra juice out of your Battery gauge.
-However, with certain kill times **the 6 GCD requirement may end up delaying your Wildfire enough to lose a use**!
+However, with certain kill times **the six GCD requirement may end up delaying your Wildfire enough to lose a use**!

 ## Wildfire